Global Media Makers

 Film Independent is a nonprofit arts organization that champions independent film and supports a community of artists who embody diversity, innovation and uniqueness of vision.
 Film Independent helps filmmakers make their movies, builds an audience for their projects, and works to diversify the film industry.
 Film Independent’s Board of Directors, filmmakers, staff and constituents is comprised of an inclusive community of individuals across ability, age, ethnicity, gender, race and sexual orientation.
 Anyone passionate about film can become a Member, whether you are a filmmaker, industry professional or a film lover.

 The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) builds relations between the people of the United States and the people of other countries through academic, cultural, sports, professional and private exchanges, as well as public-private partnerships and mentoring programs.
-ECA initiatives build connections that engage and empower people, and motivate them to become leaders and thinkers; to develop new skills; and to find connections that will create positive change in their communities.
-ECA incorporates 21st century diplomacy themes–including entrepreneurship, tolerance, international education and environmental diplomacy–into effective projects and activities that engage the U.S. and international participants long after their exchange programs have concluded.
+These exchange programs improve foreign relations and strengthen the national security of the United States, support U.S. international leadership, and provide a broad range of domestic benefits by helping break down barriers that often divide us, like religion, politics, language and ethnicity, and geography.
+Our programs build connections that engage and empower people, and motivate them to become leaders and thinkers; to develop new skills; and to find connections that will create positive change in their communities.